 I’ve spent my adult life teaching literary things to entry-level or advanced students.
 One day, it might be how the sonnets of Petrarch yielded the great flowering of poetry of the Elizabethan age.
 The next day it might be how Ralph Ellison’s Invisible Man fits into the development of the American novel.
 These are questions on which I might carry a bit of credibility.
 But money?
 Few would think, “Hey, I’ll ask an English teacher about money.”
 Yet, I have learned a little about giving and value.

 In an era when American democracy depends on ideas and civic engagement, our public sector rarely steps up to fund humanities when other pressing needs (health, science, technology, global development) call for funding.
 A few years ago, a college buddy explained his strategy for giving money.
 (He has made a lot of it and is very generous in giving it away.)
 Over coffee, I learned something new about money.
 Smart money.

-When my friend wants to support a project, he looks for impact.
-Is it drawing partners?
+When my financially-astute friend wants to support a project, he looks for impact.
+Is the project attracting funding partners?
 He analyzes whether his seed money can make a difference, rather than being merely “icing on the cake.”
 He wants to know if his money will be leveraged or matched to create more capacity.
 Impact.
 Partnership.
 Leverage.
 These are his guidelines for making smart money gifts.

-I give to OHC because I love the humanities projects we support; but I rest easy knowing that my gifts, however large or small, are smart money.
+I give to Oklahoma Humanities because I love the humanities projects we support; but I rest easy knowing that my gifts, however large or small, are smart money.